Filochet/secbench/doc/tutorials/using_scopes.md

 scope["1"].setup(range=2, offset=-1e-3, coupling=Coupling.dc)
 ```

-You may omit some parameters to :py:meth:`secbench.api.instrument.ScopeAnalogChannel.setup`, only the parameters passed will be updated.
+You may omit some parameters to {py:meth}`secbench.api.instrument.ScopeAnalogChannel.setup`, only the parameters passed will be updated.
 For example to change the vertical range to 1V:

 ```{code-cell} ipython3
 scope["1"].setup(range=1)